mre/endler.dev/content/2025/repeat-yourself/index.md

 When you try to avoid repetition by introducing abstractions, you have to deal with all the edge cases in a place far away from the actual business logic.
 You end up adding redundant checks and conditions to the abstraction, just to make sure it works in all cases.
-Later on, you might forget the reasoning behind those checks, but you keep them around because you don't want to break any callers.
+Later on, you might forget the reasoning behind those checks, but you keep them around "just in case" because you don't want to break any callers.
 The result is dead code that adds complexity to the codebase—all because you wanted to avoid repeating yourself.

 The common wisdom is that if you repeat yourself, you have to fix the same bug in multiple places.
-But the assumption is that the bug exists in all copies, which isn't true.
+But the assumption is that the bug exists in all copies.
-Each copy might have evolved and only some instances have the issue.
+However, each copy might have evolved and only some instances have the issue.

 When you create a shared abstraction, a bug in that abstraction breaks *every* caller, breaking multiple features at once.
 With duplicated code, a bug is isolated to just one specific use case.

+## Clean Up Afterwards

 Knowing that you didn't break anything in a shared abstraction is much harder than checking a single copy of the code.

-## Clean Up Afterwards
+Of course, if you have a lot of copies, there is a risk of forgetting to fix all of them, so there is a trade-off here.

 The key to making this work is to clean up afterwards.
 This can happen before you commit the code or during a code review.

 At this stage, you can look at the code you copied and see if it makes sense to keep it as is or if you can see the right abstraction.
-I refactor code once I have a better understanding of the problem, but not before.
+I try to refactor code once I have a better understanding of the problem, but not before.
-This is a struggle, as I am tempted to abstract too early, but I try to resist the urge.
+This is a struggle, as I am tempted to abstract too early, but I try to resist the urge these days.

 Give yourself permission to remove abstractions that no longer fit the problem.
 Go back to copy-pasted code, then rethink the problem based on the new information you have.

-You'll find a better abstraction that fits the problem better.
-The "inlining" step of copy-pasting code is crucial to this process.
+A trick to undo a bad abstraction is to inline the code back into the places where it was used.
 For a while, you end up "repeating yourself" again in the codebase, but that's okay.
-It gets worse before it gets better.
+Often you'll find a better abstraction that fits the problem better.

 > When the abstraction is wrong, the fastest way forward is back.
 > -- [Sandi Metz](https://sandimetz.com/blog/2016/1/20/the-wrong-abstraction)